Sewer56/SonicRiders.Index/docs/guides/custom-models.md

 !!! warning

-    Incompatible with SRTE 2.0+ due to technical limitations.
-Compatible with all other mods/versions including SRDX & Vanilla.
+    Incompatible with SRTE 2.0+ due to technical limitations [<= 1.4.1 is okay].
+All other mods based on NTSC-U including Riders DX should work fine.

 !!! warning